openemr/openemr/README.md

 ### For Developers

-If using OpenEMR directly from the code repository, then the following commands will build OpenEMR:
+If using OpenEMR directly from the code repository, then the following commands will build OpenEMR (Node.js version 10.* or 12.* is required) :
 ```
 composer install
 npm install